Why evangelicals are 'ecstatic' about Trump's Jerusalem move

 American Muslims expressed nearly universal dismay at the move.

-"In an already volatile region, Mr. Trump's action will be akin to dousing gasoline on a burning fire," said Ibrahim Moosa, a professor of Islamic studies at the University of Notre Dame.
+"In an already volatile region, Mr. Trump's action will be akin to dousing gasoline on a burning fire," said Ebrahim Moosa, a professor of Islamic studies at the University of Notre Dame.
 "The US will also sign itself into irrelevance in Mideast matters.
 Without a two-state solution the very future of Israel might be in jeopardy."